 4. Self-evaluation is unduly influenced by body shape and weight.

 5. The disturbance does not occur exclusively during episodes of anorexia nervosa.

-Source: Diagnostic and Statistical Manual of Mental Disorders DSM-IV, American Psychiatric Association
+Source: Diagnostic and Statistical Manual of Mental Disorders, 5th Edition, American Psychiatric Association

 What Do I Do Now?

 As with anorexia, there are many health problems caused by bulimia, including tearing of the esophagus, electrolyte imbalance, severe tooth decay, eye blood vessel hemorrhages, kidney damage, liver damage and a weakened immune system.
 And this does not take into account the psychological problems caused by bulimia (or any type of disordered eating) including loss of confidence, loss of self-esteem, depression, guilt and shame.

 Unlike the slow, silent process of anorexia, bulimia is a violent cycle – the “high” one experiences during bingeing, followed by the “low” of fear, followed by a “rush” of purging, followed by more guilt, shame and fear.
 The important thing is to start breaking the cycle.
 For help in doing that, we highly recommend you talk with someone who is experienced in working with eating disorders.

 - Search for videos and other resources on bulimia by typing it in the search box on the site.

 - Read our article, “Finding Treatment,” to get ideas about who to talk to.

 - Visit www.nationaleatingdisorders.org, or www.aacc.net to search for a counselor, therapist or treatment center in your area.